LabTranslationalArchitectomics/riboWaltz/README.md

 ### P-sites per region

-  The dataset containing the position of the identified P-sites and the associated information can also be used to compute the percentage of P-sites falling in the three annotated regions of the transcripts (5' UTR, CDS and 3'UTR) expoiting the `region_psite` function that generates a barplot of the resulting values.
+  The dataset containing the position of the identified P-sites and the associated information can also be used to compute the percentage of P-sites falling in the three annotated regions of the transcripts (5' UTR, CDS and 3' UTR) exploiting the `region_psite` function that generates a barplot of the resulting values.
 Moreover, the function calculates and plots the percentage of region length (reported in column "RNAs").

 	example_psite_region <- region_psite(reads_psite_list, mm81cdna, sample = "Samp1")
 	example_psite_region[["plot"]]